Orientation Guide for Committees & Officers: Officers & Committee

 Serve a three year term.
 Non-voting ex-officio members of the Executive Committee and Collection Development Committee.
 The Core Books editors work together to develop and clarify guidelines for the Core Books database.
 Meet with Core Book compilers at both Annual and Midwinter meetings to discuss relevant issues, to review inputting procedures, and to foster an ongoing discussion of the criteria used to select titles for the database.
 One editor manages the list of compilers, sending out deadlines and reminders, and recruits new compilers as needed.
 The other editor is responsible for the electronic publication of the lists and acts as liaison to the database host.

-- WSSLinks Editor:
+- WGSSLinks Editor:

 Serves a three year term.
 Non-voting ex-officio member of the Executive Committee.
-Maintains the WSSLinks web pages; solicits additions and coordinates changes and deletions of sub-pages; recruits new list compilers; monitors updating of pages; addresses concerns and comments about the pages.
+Maintains the WGSSLinks web pages; solicits additions and coordinates changes and deletions of sub-pages; recruits new list compilers; monitors updating of pages; addresses concerns and comments about the pages.